hazelcast/hazelcast-reference-manual/src/WhatsNew/Enhancements.md

 ### Enhancements

-This section lists the enhancements performed for Hazelcast 3.5 release.
+The following are the the enhancements performed for Hazelcast 3.5.1 release.

 - **Eventing System Improvements**: RingBuffer and Reliable Topic structures are introduced.
 - **XA Transactions Improvements**: With this improvement, you can now obtain a Hazelcast XA Resource instance through `HazelcastInstance`.
 For more information, please see [XA Transactions](#xa-transactions).